mkrump/blog/content/posts/2020-07-13-netlify-go-functions.md

 }
 ```

-So the question is how do we verify a request is authorized on the backend.
+So the question is how do we verify if a request is authorized on the backend.
 The relevant [Go docs](https://docs.netlify.com/functions/build-with-go/#access-the-clientcontext) show the example code below:

 ```golang
 func handler(ctx context.Context, request events.APIGatewayProxyRequest) (*events.APIGatewayProxyResponse, error) {